-It is inappropriate to Examiners may erroneously conflate confidence with accuracy by asserting or implying that because an examiner has confidence in the conclusion it is therefore accurate.
+Examiners may erroneously conflate confidence with accuracy by asserting or implying that because an examiner has confidence in the conclusion it is therefore accurate.
 Examiners can be both confident and inaccurate in their conclusions as is evidenced by documented errors both in practice and performance studies.

-In practice, the concept of certaintlycertainty is often inappropriately conflated with confidence.
+In practice, the concept of certainty is often inappropriately conflated with confidence.
 Whereas certainty is associated with the accuracy of a result, confidence is associated with a person's conviction in that result.

-e) Citing a number of friction ridge comparisons as a measure of accuracy Performance studies have demonstrated that an examiner's years of experience is not correlated with reduced error rates.
-Given this lack of correlation, it is inappropriate to assert that any-the number of comparisons performed isby an examiner is not a reliable measure of the accuracy of the proffered conclusion.
-Research has shown that the chance of error in a given comparison is most heavily influenced by the attributes of the impressions examined as opposed to the examiner performing the comparison.

-f) The concept of the uniqueness of friction ridge skin alone is sufficient to justify a conclusion While the friction ridge skin can be considered highly discriminable, and is essential for the reliable practice of friction ridge examination, the examination of friction ridge impressions does not involve the direct comparison of the friction ridge skin.
+- e) Citing a number of friction ridge comparisons as a measure of accuracy Performance studies have demonstrated that an examiner's years of experience is not correlated with reduced error rates.
+Given this lack of correlation, the number of comparisons performed by an examiner is not a reliable measure of the accuracy of the proffered conclusion.
+Research has shown that the chance of error in a given comparison is most heavily influenced by the attributes of the impressions examined as opposed to the examiner performing the comparison. - f) The concept of the uniqueness of friction ridge skin alone is sufficient to justify a conclusion While the friction ridge skin can be considered highly discriminable, and is essential for the reliable practice of friction ridge examination, the examination of friction ridge impressions does not involve the direct comparison of the friction ridge skin.
 Instead, friction ridge examiners perform comparisons on reproductions of that skin.

 Within the process of reproduction (e.g., deposition), discriminating information is lost.
 The amount of loss is variable, but loss always occurs.
-Furthermore, examiners must consider the influence of distortions distortion, composition, substrate, and environmental effects on may influence the appearance of the resulting subset of information recorded in an impression in order to determine its suitability to support any proffered conclusion. (see Section 5.2.2).
+Furthermore, distortion, composition, substrate, and environmental effects may influence the appearance of the resulting subset of information recorded.

 Examiners and lay audiences alike are vulnerable to reasoning incorrectly that the discriminability of friction ridge skin vouches for the accuracy of friction ridge conclusions.
-When discussing the friction ridge skin, it is improper for an examiner to invoke the The skin's discriminability as theis not a guarantor of the accuracy of the conclusion.
+The skin's discriminability is not a guarantor of the accuracy of the conclusion.